yash-sharma1/docs-site/docs/account.md

 You can get `bnbcli` by following instructions [here](./api-reference/cli.md).

 You should get mnemonic if you follow the instructions above.
-You can restore you key via `bnbcli` or create a new key.
+You can restore you key via `bnbcli` or `tbnbcli`.

 + Restore your key